JoshuaQSH/Wisdom/README.md

 - `models_info`: Pre-trained model files (*.pt) and also the model architecture visualisations
 - `saved_files`: Saved JSON files for the model importances
 - `logs`: The saved the log files
+- `src`: The source files, including the idc implementations and the attribution methods (torch/captum)
 - `examples`: Small examples (stand-alone) to test captum